-- 22. If required, the emergency make-up day and any subsequent make-up days will be inserted before those days at the end of the year outlined as half-days for high school exams - 23.
-During the first half day of school: - a.
-Elementary art, music and physical education teachers with only one (1) work site will assist building staff with student placement and assignment responsibilities. - b.
+22. If required, the emergency make-up day and any subsequent make-up days will be inserted before those days at the end of the year outlined as half-days for high school exams.

+23. During the first half day of school:

+a.
+Elementary art, music and physical education teachers with only one (1) work site will assist building staff with student placement and assignment responsibilities.

+b.
 Elementary art, music and physical education teachers with more than one (1) work site will not assist building staff.
-In lieu of these responsibilities, itinerant elementary art, music and physical education teachers with more than one work site will be provided time to inventory materials, set-up classrooms and perform other professional responsibilities related to their regular teaching assignment. - c.
-PEEP and half-day kindergarten teachers will assist building staff with student placement and assignment responsibilities. - 24.
-Mid quarter marking reports and mid-trimester progress reports: - a.
-Grades 9-12: Mandatory for all students receiving D's and F's - b.
-PreK-5 Level: The faculty team in each building will determine: - i.
+In lieu of these responsibilities, itinerant elementary art, music and physical education teachers with more than one (1) work site will be provided time to inventory materials, set-up classrooms and perform other professional responsibilities related to their regular teaching assignment.

+c.
+PEEP and half-day kindergarten teachers will assist building staff with student placement and assignment responsibilities.

+24. Mid-quarter marking reports and mid-trimester progress reports:

+a.
+Grades 9-12: Mandatory for all students receiving D's and F's b.
+Pre-K-5 Level: The faculty team in each building will determine:

+Appendices 2019-2020 Appendix 4 Permanent Agreement on Calendar Back to Top i.
+First day of school for studentsii.
+Dates for winter breakiii.
+Dates for spring break b.
+For the educational value for the students and the convenience of parents' planning, compensation days for conferences shall be aligned with the day before Thanksgiving and Spring Breaks.
+With a forty-five (45) day notice prior to the completion date of the District Calendar in Calendar Rule 1, KEA can notify the District that the Compensation Day attached to Spring Break shall be moved.

+- i.
 The criteria for disbursement (cutoff level that signals the need for a report to be sent home). - ii.
 The distribution method to be used. - 25.
 The District and the Association agree to the following regarding future school calendars: - a.
-After March 1st of each school year, the School District will announce bargaining unit members and community the following dates for the next school year: - i.
-First day of school for students - ii.
-Dates for winter break - iii.
-Dates for spring break - 26.
-After June 1 of each school year, the District shall be able to announce the schedule for the first week for staff and the schedule for the first week for students for the upcoming school year.
+After March 1st of each school year, the School District will notify bargaining unit employees and community the following dates for the next school year:

+26. After June 1 of each school year, the District shall be able to announce the schedule for the first week for staff and the schedule for the first week for students for the upcoming school year.
 Such announcement shall be based upon the template below:

-Friday

 Week of the last Monday in August District Calendar The teacher work schedule for this week is 8:00 to 3:00.
-Lunch is 11:00 to 12:00 pm No Additional Meetings for These Two Weeks Secondary Counselors Report Five (5) Work Days Before the First Regular Teacher Work Day New Teacher Orientation Shall Be Five (5) Days Prior to the First Regular Teacher Work Day and Priority Training Priority Schools Training (if needed) Up to Five (5) Work Days Prior to the First Regular Teacher Work Day.
-Priority training Will Be from 8 a.m. to 3 p.m.
-With a One (1) Hour Lunch.
-First Regular Teacher Work Week PreK-12 8:00 to 11:00 AM (11:00-12:00 Lunch) 12:00pm to 3:00 PM Last Monday in Supt./Principal Staff Meeting Work in Rooms August Tues. following District/Building PD Wed. following District/Building PD Thurs. following Work in Rooms Labor Day Weekend - School Closed Fri. following Week of Labor Day -- Opening Week of School PreK-12 PM Labor Day - School Closed Monday PreK-12 Work in Rooms K-12 First Day for Students Tuesday First full Day for Students K-12 and First Day for County Programs Wednesday Full Day for all Students K-12 Thursday

-Full Day for Students K-12
+Lunch is 11:00 to 12:00 pm No Additional Meetings for These Two Weeks Secondary Counselors Report Five (5) Work Days Before the First Regular Te ion Shall Be Five (5) Days Prior to the First Regular Te Priority Scho ols Training (if needed) Up to Five (5) Work Days Prior Priority training Will Be from 8 a.m. to 3 p.m.
+With First Regular Teacher Work Week P reK-12 8:00 to 11:00 AM (11:00-12:00 Lunch) 12:00pm to 3:00 PM Last Monday in August Supt./Principal Staff Meeting Work in Rooms Tues. following District/Bui lding PD Wed. following District/Bui lding PD Thurs. following Work in I Rooms Fri. following Labor Day Weekend - - School Closed Week of Labor Day Opening Week of Sch ool PreK-12 AM PM Monday Monday Labor Day - School Closed Tuesday Tuesday K-12 First Day for Students PreK-12 Work in Rooms Wednesday Wednesday First full Day for Students K-12 and First Day for County Programs Thursday Full Day for all Students K-12 Friday Friday Full Day for Students K-12